8. AArch64

 }

-Once again, to supercharge your coding, a template for the required C++ driver is given in Listing 8.2.1.
+Once again, a template for the required C++ driver is provided in Listing 8.2.1.
 Further, a reference C implementation of the addition kernel is given in Listing 8.2.2.
 Thus, the only missing part is the assembly kernel: Time to get to work!

 Tasks